 The last step, which uses the Xilinx Vitis environment, integrates all files into a package to be used by designers.

-For a step-by-step tutorial for generating a Linux-based Platform for Ultra96v2 board please visit here.
+For a step-by-step tutorial for generating a Linux-based Platform for the Ultra96v2 board, please visit here.